OSHA Recordkeeping—Posting the Annual Summary

-For employers required to comply with OSHA recordkeeping standards, the annual Summary of Work-Related Injuries and Illnesses (OSHA Form 300A) for 2010 must be completed and then posted at each establishment from February 1, 2011 through April 30, 2011.
+Employers subject to OSHA recordkeeping standards must complete and post the annual Summary of Work-Related Injuries and Illnesses (OSHA Form 300A) for 2011 for each establishment from February 1 through April 30, 2012.

-An employer is required to keep records for the current calendar year if the employer is in a non-exempt industry and employed more than 10 employees at any time during the previous calendar year.
-Click here to determine those employers who are not required to keep OSHA injury and illness records based on industry type (SIC code).
+Employers are required to keep records for the current calendar year if they are in a nonexempt industry and employed more than 10 employees at any time during the previous calendar year.
+Click here to see employers who are not required to keep OSHA injury and illness records based on type of industry.

-The annual summary is completed by first reviewing the OSHA Log of Work-Related Injuries and Illnesses (OSHA Form 300) for the relevant establishment and determining whether it is accurate and complete.
-The information from the log (OSHA Form 300) will be used in completing the annual summary (OSHA Form 300A), along with general information and employment information about that establishment.
-Once the annual summary is complete, the person or persons who prepared the log and summary and a company executive must certify the trueness and completeness of the log and summary.
-The summary must then be posted from February 1, 2011 through April 30, 2011 in a conspicuous place where notices are customarily posted.
-Click here to access the recordkeeping forms.
+The annual Summary is completed by first reviewing the OSHA Log of Work-Related Injuries and Illnesses (OSHA Form 300) for the relevant establishment and determining if it is accurate and complete.
+The information from the Log (OSHA Form 300) is used to complete the annual Summary (OSHA Form 300A), in addition to general information and employment information about that establishment.
+Once the annual Summary is complete, the person or persons who prepared the Log and Summary and a company executive must certify that the Log and Summary are true and complete.
+The Summary must then be posted from February 1 through April 30, 2012 in a conspicuous place where notices are customarily posted.